-19. Masters in Advance Studies in Integrated Crop Management (MAS ICM)
+19. Masters in Advanced Studies in Integrated Crop Management (MAS ICM)

-CABI has an agreement with the Swiss Agency for Development and Co-operation (SDC) to provide a Masters in advance studies in Integrated Crop Management in conjunction with the Canton of Jura in Switzerland and the University of Neuchâtel.
+CABI has an agreement with the Swiss Agency for Development and Co-operation (SDC) to provide a Masters in Advanced Studies in Integrated Crop Management in conjunction with the Canton of Jura in Switzerland and the University of Neuchâtel.

-In 2022, SDC contributed £22k, CHF26k (2021: £55k, CHF70k).
+In 2023, SDC contributed £nil, CHFnil (2022: £22k, CHF26k).